-One client in particular came to us with a blank canvas and said, these are the challenge areas that we are currently working on, how do you think you can help?
+One client in particular came with a blank canvas and said, these are the challenge areas that we are currently working on, how do you think you can help?
 The following account outlines the sequence of events that followed and outlines the kind of service we offer.

 - Step 1:

 It’s all about active listening at the start, hearing the things that are not said and understanding the problem that the client wants to solve.
-Defining the problem is the first step and to ensure that we were going down the right path we developed a range of potential solutions to different problems that we felt we could solve.
+Defining the problem is the first step and to ensure that we were going down the right path we developed a range of potential solutions to related problems that we felt we could solve.
 This empowered our client with the ability to direct the programme of work right at the start and it was useful for them too, as it forced them to evaluate and prioritise their own business-logic and criteria.

 - Step 2:

 Understanding the value proposition was the essential next step.
 Having agreed on a specific challenge area we wanted to get under-the-hood and examine the key stakeholders in the User Scenario.
-In this case we looked at the relationship between the consumer and our client, to draw out the nuances that lie between them.
+In this case we looked at the relationship between the consumer and our client, to draw out the nuances between them.
 What do they want?
 What are their risks?
 What are the benefits?
 How can we improve that through our technology?

 - Step 3: